L2: Empuraan: Plot

-In 2002, communal riots break out in Gujarat between Hindu and Muslim extremists after the Godhra train burning, forcing a young Zayed Masood and his family to flee.
+In 2002, communal riots broke out in Gujarat between the Hindus and Muslims which were orchestrated by several political groups and extremists after the Godhra train burning, forcing a young Zayed Masood and his family to flee.
 They seek refuge with Subhadra Ben, a kind lady and the head of a large royal family.
-She consoles them, telling them that politics is actually a business in the country and that everything will be alright soon.
-She entrusts their safety with her nephew, Munna.
-However, Munna, harbouring a deep hatred towards Muslims, informs his elder brother, Balraj Patel, who is a Hindu extremist leader.
-Balraj leads a mob that massacres Zayed's family, including his father Masood, and mother Bahija Begum.
-Subhadra Ben is also killed by Balraj for "betraying" her community.
-Devastated, Zayed, takes his younger brother Zaheer, and flees, only to later discover him dead.
+She entrusts their safety to her nephew, Munna.
+However, Munna, harbouring a deep hatred towards Muslims, informs his elder brother and Hindu extremist leader, Bajrangi Balraj.
+Subhadra Ben is killed by Balraj for "betraying" her community.
+Balraj leads a mob that massacres Zayed's family.
+Zayed takes his younger brother Zaheer and flees, only to later discover him dead.
+Zayed suddenly screams after losing his family.

-In the present, six years into his tenure as the Chief Minister of Kerala, Jathin Ramdas, who became extremely selfish and corrupt to the core, finds himself under investigation by several intelligence agencies for corruption and involvement in money-laundering scams.
-Priyadarshini, Jathin's sister, is worried about his behavioural change as a politician and a son in a short span and gets into an argument where Jathin himself reveals a truth to the state.
-The future of his political party, Indian Union Front (IUF) is in turmoil, as a new right wing opposition party, Akhanda Shakthi Morcha (ASM), gains prominence in Kerala.
-Unexpectedly, Jathin announces his resignation from the IUF to form a new faction, IUF (PKR), which is allied with the ASM, whose leader is Balraj, now operating under the alias, Baba Bajrangi.
-Balraj plans to amass his wealth and creates support to his party under the guise of public service, through exploiting Kerala's political landscape by creating communalism in Kerala.
+In the present, six years into his tenure as the Chief Minister of Kerala, Jathin Ramdas, who has become extremely corrupt, dishonest, and selfish to the core, finds himself under investigation by several intelligence agencies for corruption and involvement in money-laundering scams.
+Priyadarshini, Jathin's elder sister, worries about his behavioral change as a politician and as a son.
+Akhanda Shakthi Morcha (ASM), a new political front, gains prominence in Kerala.
+Unexpectedly, Jathin announces his resignation from the IUF to form a new faction, IUF (PKR), which is allied with ASM, whose leader is Balraj, now operating under the alias Baba Bajrangi.
+Balraj plans to amass his wealth and create support for his party under the guise of public service by exploiting Kerala's political landscape and creating communalism in Kerala.
 Meanwhile, Govardhan has been investigating Stephen Nedumpally, P. K. Ramdas' adopted son, who disappeared from politics after Jathin took office.

 In the UK, MI6 chief Boris Oliver has been pursuing the infamous International secret society Khureshi Ab'raam nexus.
-On the other hand, Interpol officer Robert McCarthy, covertly conspires with Kabuga, an African crime lord and Sergei Leonov, a former associate of Khureshi, to traffic drugs from Senegal to Guinea.
-Simultaneously, Khureshi, who opposes drug trafficking and gold smuggling, intercepts the operation and eliminates Robert and Leonov.
+On the other hand, Interpol officer Robert McCarthy covertly conspires with Kabuga, an African crime lord, and Sergei Leonov, a former associate of Khureshi, to traffic drugs from Senegal to Guinea.
+Khureshi, who opposes drug trafficking, intercepts the operation along the Senegal-Guinea-Bissau border and eliminates Robert and Leonov.
 He arranges a meeting with Kabuga at Qaraqosh.
-Boris assigns his colleague, MI6 agent Michele Menuhin, Robert's girlfriend, to track Khureshi Ab'raam, who has personal vengeance on him for killing Robert.
-Unbeknownst to her, Boris has been secretly affiliated with Khureshi Ab'raam Nexus and leaks the information to him.
+Boris assigns his colleague, MI6 agent Michele Menuhin, Robert's friend, to track Khureshi Ab'raam.
+Unbeknownst to Menuhin, Boris has been secretly affiliated with Khureshi Ab'raam Nexus and leaks the information to him.